codecraft-dunedin/codecraft-dunedin.github.io/README.md

 If you want to contribute but you're not quite sure how, let us know and we'll be more than happy to lend a mentoring hand.

+To keep up to date with everything that is happening, please join our Google Group/Mailing List: https://groups.google.com/g/codecraft-dunedin

 As always, be excellent to each other.